moodlehq/mdlrelease/README.md

 Spread changes in integration to moodle.git and mirrors using ./release.sh (you may need, on releases, to comment some branches if not releasing all them together).

 ### Minor release
+**Note:** Minor releases are usually produced on the weekend, a **normal weekly** is produced for stable supported branches on the weekdays before it.

 The following steps must be followed to perform a minor release.
 The minor release affects all stable branches, master however is skipped as you cannot produce a minor release on an unreleased branch.